skupperproject/skupper-example-bookinfo/README.md

 Namespace `aws-eu-west`:

-    skupper connection-token ${HOME}/PVT-to-PUB-connection-token.yaml
+    $ skupper connection-token ${HOME}/PVT-to-PUB-connection-token.yaml

 ### Open a Skupper connection

 Namespace `laptop`:

-    skupper connect ${HOME}/PVT-to-PUB-connection-token.yaml
+    $ skupper connect ${HOME}/PVT-to-PUB-connection-token.yaml

 ### Check the connection

 Namespace `aws-eu-west`:

     $ skupper status
-    Skupper enabled for "aws-eu-west".
-It is connected to 1 other sites.
+    Skupper is enabled for namespace '"aws-eu-west" in interior mode'.
+It is connected to 1 other site.
+It has no exposed service.

 Namespace `laptop`:

     $ skupper status
-    Skupper enabled for "laptop".
-It is connected to 1 other sites.
+    Skupper is enabled for namespace '"laptop" in interior mode'.
+It is connected to 1 other site.
+It has no exposed service.

 ## Step 6: Virtualize the services you want shared